Picture of Cyril

 CV | ADS | arXiv | iNSPIRE | ORCID

-I am currently a Dark Universe Science Center (DUSC)-Simons postdoctoral fellow at the University of Washington, Seattle and an incoming Assistant Professor of Physics at Pomona College in Fall 2026.
-Prior to these positions, I was a Flatiron Research Fellow (FRF) at the Center for Computational Astrophysics (CCA), I obtained my PhD working in Marc Kamionkowski's group at Johns Hopkins University, and attended MIT as an undergraduate.
+I am an Assistant Professor of Physics at Pomona College.
+Prior to this position, I was a Dark Universe Science Center (DUSC)-Simons postdoctoral fellow at the University of Washington, Seattle and a Flatiron Research Fellow (FRF) at the Center for Computational Astrophysics (CCA).
+In addition, I obtained my PhD working in Marc Kamionkowski's group at Johns Hopkins University, and attended MIT as an undergraduate.
 My research leverages the use of observationally-informed cosmology, with forays into astrophysics and astronomy, in order to uncover insights about the Universe across all scales.
 Currently, I am developing theoretical and statistical frameworks to probe fundamental questions related to inflation, the dark sector, and baryogenesis, alongside other phenomena beyond the standard model of physics.

 Outside of physics, I enjoy listening to music and lifting weights.
 In general, I am always open to talking about composition, sound design, xenharmonics, or optimizing strength and hypertrophy.
 If interested in seeing what I listen to, you can browse my last.fm.